Dead People Server

 Rod Steiger (actor) -- Dead.
 Pneumonia/kidney failure.
 Died July 9, 2002.
 Born April 14, 1925.
 On the Waterfront, The Pawnbroker and won an Oscar for In the Heat of the Night.
 IMDb Obituary

 Ben Stein (writer/comic) -- Alive.
 Born November 25, 1944.
-Dead-panned his way through Comedy Central's Win Ben Stein's Money, wrote at least one novel (as Benjamin Stein), played bit-parts in movies and in Republican administrations and has a dedicated fan club.
+Dead-panned his way through Comedy Central's Win Ben Stein's Money, wrote at least one novel (as Benjamin Stein), played bit-parts in movies and in Republican administrations.
 IMDb

 Herman Stein (composer) -- Dead. [rumors] Congestive heart failure.
 Died March 15, 2007.
 Born August 19, 1915.
 Composed the music for many B movies, including It Came From Outer Space.
 Home Page IMDb Obituary FindAGrave